MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 # Overview of Viva Connections

-Microsoft Viva Connections is your gateway to a modern employee experience designed to keep everyone engaged and informed.
-Viva Connections is a customizable app in Microsoft Teams that gives everyone a personalized destination to discover relevant news, conversations, and the tools they need to succeed.
+Microsoft Viva Connections is your gateway to a modern employee experience and is designed to keep everyone engaged and informed.
+Viva Connections is a customizable app in Microsoft Teams that gives different audiences in your organization a personalized destination to discover other Viva apps your organization is licensed for, relevant news, conversations, and the tools they need to succeed.

 Use the [quick guide to set up Viva Connections](guide-to-setting-up-viva-connections.md) or get [more detailed guidance on how to plan, build, and launch](/viva/connections/plan-viva-connections).
 <br>